estremss/mathdle/README.md

 ## Run the project

--# To run the project, you need to have the api keys in the `.env` file.
+*To run the project, you need to have the api keys in the `.env` file.*

 ### 1. Clone the project
 You can use git clone, or just download the zip.